stephkariuki19/MEMORY-GAME/README.md

 # MEMORY-GAME
-a fruit based memory game built using React
+A fruit based memory game built using React. 🍍
+I learnt how to use useState and useEffect effectively to render user actions correctly